First month 25% off for new traders — code

 token_id = fetch_live_token_id(args.timeout)

-print(f"live token id for /book + WS subscribe: {token_id or 'NOT FOUND (book/WS will use a fallback)'}")
+print(f"live token id for /book + WS subscribe: {token_id or 'NOT FOUND (/book will return an error status; timings still measured)'}")

 if INFURA_KEY: